buchmayne/marleybuchman/content/_index.md

 * Performed exploratory data analysis to identify trends and insights from existing CTR data in Looker

-**Senior Economic Associate // REMI // Amherst, MA // November 2015 - May 2017**
+**Senior Economic Associate // REMI // Amherst, MA // November 2015 to May 2017**

 Provided R&D, training, and consulting for an economic modeling software company.